 \subsection{Invariants of Singularities and GIT Stability}

-In this section, we relate the stability of normal quintic surfaces with the study of invariants associated to its singularities.
-We start with the Milnor number and modality which are invariants used in the classification of singularities due to Arnold \cite{arnoldinvetiones}, Suzuki, Yoshinaga \cite{m4,m5}, and Estrada et al. \cite{m6}. \begin{prop} A normal quintic surface having at worst a singularity with either Milnor number at most 21 or modality at most four is stable. \end{prop} \begin{proof} We proved this by contradiction.
-If the surface $X$ is not stable, the GIT analysis implies there is a coordinate system such that $\Xi_{F_X}$ is contained in one of the $M^{\oplus}(\lambda_i)$ for $\lambda_i$ as on Proposition \ref{prop:maximalsemistableops}.
-In particular, the destabilizing isolated singularity of $X$ is supported at $p_3$ and it deforms to the singularity of $(F_{\lambda_i}=0)$ for $\lambda_1$, $\lambda_3$, $\lambda_4$, or $\lambda_7$. (see Table \ref{cr1ps}).
-We consider a general deformation of $X$ that preserves the type $M^{\oplus}(\lambda_i)$ with respect the given choice of coordinates, By Theorem \ref{gitboundary}, the singularities at $(F_{\lambda_i}=0)$ are either $V_{24}^{*}$ (notation as \cite{m6}), or $V_{24}^*$ (notation as \cite{m5}), or $V_{22}^{\prime}$ (notation as \cite[pg 244]{m5}) or an ordinary quadruple point.
-The Milnor number of a quadruple point is at least $27$, and its modality is at least $6$ (see \cite{m5}, \cite{m6}).
-Therefore, the statement follows by the upper semicontinuity of both the Milnor number and the modality of the singularity associated to the semistable families. \end{proof} \begin{ex} The converse statement does not hold.
-In particular, quintic surfaces can have highly singular isolated double points which are always GIT stable by Corollary \ref{cor:isolateddp}.
-At $(t \neq 1)$ the zero set of the equation
+Next, we relate the stability of normal quintic surfaces to the study of invariants associated to their singularities.
+We start with Milnor number and modality.
+They are invariants used in the classification of singularities due to Arnold \cite{arnoldinvetiones}, Suzuki, Yoshinaga \cite{watanabeyoshi,m5}, and Estrada et al. \cite{m6}. \begin{prop} If $X$ is a normal quintic surface where each of its singularities has either Milnor number smaller than 22 or modality smaller than 5, then $X$ is stable. \end{prop} \begin{proof} We prove it by contradiction.
+If the surface $X$ is not stable, then the GIT analysis implies there is a coordinate system such that $\Xi_{F_X}$ is contained in one of the $M^{\oplus}(\lambda_i)$ for $\lambda_i$ as in Proposition \ref{prop:maximalsemistableops}.
+In particular, a destabilizing isolated singularity of $X$ is supported at $p_3$, and it deforms to the singularity of $(F_{\lambda_i}=0)$ for $\lambda_1$, $\lambda_3$, $\lambda_4$, or $\lambda_7$ (see Table \ref{cr1ps}).
+We consider a general deformation of $X$ that preserves the type $M^{\oplus}(\lambda_i)$ with respect to the given choice of coordinates.
+By Theorem \ref{gitboundary}, the singularities at $(F_{\lambda_i}=0)$ are either $V_{24}^{*}$ (notation as \cite{m6}), $V_{24}^{*1}$ (notation as \cite{m5}), $V_{22}^{\prime}$ (notation as \cite{m5}), or an ordinary quadruple point.

+Now we use the fact that the Milnor number of the $V_{24}^{*}$ singularity is 24 and its modality is 7.
+The Milnor number of the $V_{24}^{*1}$ singularity is 24 and its modality is 5.
+The Milnor number of the $V_{22}^{\prime}$ singularity is 22 and its modality is 5.
+The Milnor number of a quadruple point is at least $27$ and its modality is at least $6$ (see \cite{m5}, \cite{m6}).
+Therefore, the statement follows by the upper semi-continuity of both the Milnor number and modality. \end{proof} \begin{ex} The previous bound in the Milnor number is not a necessary condition for stability.
+Indeed, at $(t \neq 1)$ the zero set of the equation